Same S3 Bucket for multiple webQsee teams

 - The Cloud Storage Policies are modified in a way that allows all of your webQsee team members to access any S3 Bucket of your AWS account.

-- But they will only be able to access, read and write data that is prefixed for webQsee! (= Located in a subfolder called "webqsee").
+- But he will only be able to access, read and write data that is prefixed for webQsee! (= Located in a subfolder called "webqsee").
 So any other sensitive data that you might have on other S3 Buckets of your AWS account is still not accessible by webQsee users.

 Getting started with Variant 2 - Overview

 The following tutorial assumes that you already integrated Amazon S3 for at least one of your webQsee teams, using the normal integration tutorial or the simplified integration tutorial.
-In case you used the simplified tutorial, you might want to consider switching to the normal S3 integration or using variant 1 instead, or else any member of all of your webQsee teams could technically access the Cloud Storage API manually and delete or modify whatever webQsee Cloud Gallery items he wants (no matter to which of your teams they belong).
+In case you used the simplified tutorial, you might want to consider switching to the normal S3 integration or using variant 1 instead, or else any member of all of your webQsee teams could technically access the Cloud Storage API manually and delete or modify whatever webQsee Cloud Gallery items he wants (no matter to which of your teams he belong).

 At the end of this tutorial, a single user of any of your webQsee teams will be able to use the same Cloud Storage credentials for any Cloud Gallery of any of your teams that he is a member of.